docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 3. Select **SAML 2.0**, then select **Next**.
 4. Enter App Name "Docker Hub" and optionally upload a logo for the app, then select **Next**.
 5. To configure SAML, enter the following into Okta:
-    - ACS URL - Single Sign On URL
+    - ACS URL: Single Sign On URL
-    - Entity ID - Audience URI (SP Entity ID)
+    - Entity ID: Audience URI (SP Entity ID)
     - Name ID format: `EmailAddress`
     - Application username: `Email`
     - Update application on: `Create or Update`